ROSS1996/financemanager/website/README.md

 ## Description

-The frontend of this project is built with Next.js and TypeScript and uses Tailwind for styling.
+The frontend of this project is built with [Next.JS](https://nextjs.org/), [Typescript](https://www.typescriptlang.org/) and uses [TailwindCSS](https://tailwindcss.com/) for styling.
 It requires a backend endpoint to function properly (not necessarily the one provided in this repository).
 Before attempting to run it, make sure to edit the `.env` file in the project directory.

 ## Screenshot